#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

 You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
 By now, your plants have three or four true leaves — they'll look different from the miniature seedling leaves.
-When you're not expecting soaking rain, and the ground is warm, look into transplanting your small plants into their new outdoor home.
-"Transplant" means that you put these small plants straight into the garden soil or into pots.
+When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
+These large seedlings that are ready to be planted can also be called "transplants" or sometimes "starts."
 In cases where you direct sowed, you may still want to shuffle plants around for the best sun and spacing.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish off your garden with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Finish your garden bed with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
+It may help foster stronger and larger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps your soil from drying out.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Snellville Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Snellville Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores